-As I read Isaiah 53 while recognizing chapters leading up to the controversial chapter and familiar themes through Scripture, I can understand God’s chosen people, particularly the righteous remnant, are often overlooked or considered the ‘underdog’, persecuted, and afflicted.
-Certainly, over the course of history, the majority of God’s chosen nation are stiff-necked and rebellious; however, there are some, a remnant, who choose to live righteously by adhering to Torah to the best of their ability and are eventually rewarded.
+Many Christians are told Isaiah chapter 53 is all about Jesus.
+If one were to only read that chapter in all of the Book of Isaiah while also ignoring what the other prophets of the Hebrew Bible prophesied about, then it would be easy to assume Isaiah is describing the death of Jesus on the cross.
+However, one cannot grasp all the author is conveying by only reading one chapter and jumping to conclusions.
+Whether Christian or Jewish, we must learn to stop making Scripture fit our preconceived notions and rather, let Scripture interpret Scripture within context and how the author refers to terms throughout.
+Additionally, how can the reader determine who the character is when that particular chapter only uses pronouns such as “him”?
+What is the series or book’s overall theme?
+First, let’s explore the theme of the Book of Isaiah before identifying the character of Isaiah 53.
+As I read Isaiah 53, I recognized a familiar theme manifest.
+In several other chapters penned by Isaiah as well as others throughout the Hebrew Bible, G!d’s chosen people, particularly the righteous remnant, are often overlooked or considered the ‘underdog’, persecuted, and afflicted.
+Certainly, throughout the pages of the Bible and over the course of history, many of G!d’s chosen people at times are stiff-necked and rebellious; however, there are some, a remnant, who chose to live righteously by adhering to Torah, or G!d’s ways, to the best of their ability and were eventually rewarded.
 We see Noah mocked while being obedient and yet spared of the great flood of judgment by the arm of the LORD.
 We see Joseph rejected and afflicted by his own family only to be elevated to the highest position by the arm of the LORD.
-We see David, a lowly, humble shepherd boy, overlooked as God’s anointed by man, but cultivated into a mighty warrior King by the arm of the LORD.
+We see David, a lowly, humble shepherd boy, overlooked as G!d’s anointed by man, but cultivated into a mighty warrior King by the arm of the LORD.
 We see Esther, an orphaned, girl chosen simply for her beauty but chosen by the arm of the LORD to save the Jewish people elevating them and all involved.
 We see people like Job and Daniel tested and refined; yet, rewarded by the arm of the LORD.

-Similarly, in the final verses of Isaiah 52 leading up to the often misunderstood Isaiah 53, we see the servant, the righteous remnant of Israel, raised up and revered by Gentiles after having been rejected and refined due to the sins of the rebellious fulfilling prophecy often spoken of throughout the Torah and Prophets (compare Deuteronomy 26:19, 28:1,10 as well as Isaiah 60-61, 62:2-4).
-Notice the similar if not identical verbiage found in other prophetic passages about Israel compared to the latter part of Isaiah 52:13-15 refer to the world, particularly leaders, being shocked to witness those who were once hated and despised, being the Jews and all of the twelve tribes, will be exalted / resurrected, reunited, and restored to rule and reign or extolled and be very high.
-Over and over again the prophets both warn and encourage the House of Israel and the House of Judah, collective Israel, that they will be punished severely for rejecting and not diligently obeying God’s voice of Torah, but that eventually and despite their rejection as well as the world’s rejection and oppression of them, eventually all twelve tribes will be raised from the dead as well as the living remnant will be saved from their oppressors restoring them all to the land of Israel to rule and reign (also see Ezekiel 34-37, Jeremiah 29-31, Isaiah 60).
+Similarly, in the final verses of Isaiah 52 leading up to the often misunderstood Isaiah 53, we see “the servant” will be raised up and revered by Gentiles after having been rejected and refined due to the sins of the rebellious fulfilling prophecy often spoken of throughout the Torah and Prophets (compare Deuteronomy 26:19, 28:1,10 as well as Isaiah 60-61, 62:2-4).
+Consider and compare Isaiah 52:13-15 with other chapters in the Book of Isaiah as well as other prophetic books all express similar sentiments referring to the nation of Israel as those who were once hated and despised, being the Jews and all of the twelve tribes, will be exalted / resurrected, reunited, and restored to rule and reign or extolled and be very high (see Ezekiel 34-48, Jeremiah 29-31, Isaiah 2, 11, 60-62, Micah 4, Zechariah 8, Zechariah 14).

 More specifically, let’s examine each verse of Isaiah 53 to see other themes of these same sentiments further proving this text is about Israel, not specifically and exclusively Jesus.